 Gardening in Oklahoma offers plenty of days filled to the brim with sunshine that makes plants grow like mad.
 In the spring and fall in my part of the state, we usually have regular rains so I don’t even have to water my garden at all.

 The hardest part about gardening in Oklahoma is it is HOT!
 We have cold winters and hot summers.
 Our season is long, but not for every crop.
 If you want to grow a spring or fall garden in Oklahoma, you have to fight the seasons.

-You can’t grow your seedlings in the ground outside at this time because in January, February, and March, you will be having some single digit temps that will kill them.
-In July, August, and September, it maybe be over 100 degrees some days or all of them.
+You can’t grow your seedlings in the ground outside at this time because, in January, February, and March, you will be having some single-digit temps that will kill them.
+In July, August, and September, it may be over 100 degrees some days or all of them.
 Cold weather crops like to be cool, not hot.
 So how do you extend the seasons?

 For fall planting, you can grow your seedlings to a fairly good size indoors under a light and then as soon as it begins to cool down in September and October, plant them outside and hope we don’t get an early freeze to kill them before they produce.
 Your row covers and cold frames can come in handy then too.

 Another Oklahoma challenge is the intense heat in the summer.
 Anything you plant for summer growing needs to be very heat tolerant.
 Many plants will bolt because of the heat which means they send up seed heads and become bitter instead of staying tender and tasty for you to enjoy eating.

 If all this extreme weather was not enough to keep your garden from thriving, you have to consider one more Oklahoma problem, drought.
 Most summers we have long intervals without rain, some include very severe drought.
 You have to make sure water is plentiful and available.

 Don’t be discouraged if you want to garden in Oklahoma.
 There is still plenty of good gardening to be had.
 My little Sprouts and I grew over 800 pounds of fruits and vegetables last summer, it can be done.
-And it’s super fun to get your hands in the dirt and make something delicious grow.
+Check out these potatoes we grew!

 Plus gardening is good for your mental health.
-Studies are showing more and more that exposure to the dirt, sun, and rain help combat depression and anxiety.
+Studies are showing more and more that exposure to the dirt, sun, and rain helps combat depression and anxiety.
 Don’t give up even though your gardening can be challenging, anything that’s worth doing takes a little work.
 Get started and plan your garden today!